Francis Whichcote

 Whichcote sold Quy Hall to James Martin, MP and moved to live at Aswarby Hall, Lincolnshire.

 His wife Mary died on 9 September 1726.
 He married as his second wife in 1737, Frances Lady Hickman, widow of Sir Nevile Hickman, 4th Baronet of Gainsborough, Lincolnshire and daughter of Edward Hall.

-Whichcote died on 27 October 1775.
 He had two sons by his second wife and was succeeded by his eldest son, Sir Christopher Whichcote, 4th Baronet.
+Whichcote died on 27 October 1775 and is buried at St Denys, Aswarby, Lincolnshire.